 - I don't like your overselling; constant emails with special, time-limited offers just don't do it for me.
 It feels very pushy and American and makes me feel like your focus is much more on shifting units than on supplying "wines of real character" - as you like to say.
 And, I'm not the only one - see what CellarFella Simon Burnton has to say here.

-You have become like U2 putting out the messy, confused, bloated and self-important Rattle and Hum in 1988 - you've lost the plot and forgotten what you used to be good at, even if you are commercially successful.
+You have become like some dinosaur rock band, putting out one messy, confused, bloated and self-important album after another - you've lost the plot and forgotten what you used to be good at, even if you are commercially successful.

-Why don't you go away, dream it all up again and come back with something as new, quirky, exciting, intense, textured, varied and well-crafted as Achtung Baby ?
+Why don't you go away, dream it all up again and come back with something new, quirky, exciting, intense, textured, varied and well-crafted?
+You need a decent come-back album.

 Laithwaites - http://www.laithwaites.co.uk/